HexagonalGameofLife/Hexagonal-Game-of-Life/README.md

 The Hexagonal Game of Life is an adaptation of Conway’s Game of Life that uses a hexagonal grid instead of the traditional square grid.
 This project showcases a simulation implemented in Python, using libraries such as pygame for visualization and numpy for grid management.
 The unique properties of hexagonal grids allow for a more balanced and natural representation of cellular automata, as explored in the accompanying research paper.

-Repository Structure
+## Repository Structure

 main.py: The Python script containing the implementation of the Hexagonal Game of Life.
 This includes the grid initialization, hexagonal calculations, neighbor detection, and simulation rules.

-DM1_09_HexGoL_Zayimhan.pdf: A comprehensive research paper detailing the theory, methodology, experiments, and findings related to the Hexagonal Game of Life.
+Hexagonal.pdf: A comprehensive research paper detailing the theory, methodology, experiments, and findings related to the Hexagonal Game of Life.

-Features
+## Features

 Simulation Features